OpenSourceEconomics/grmpy/docs/source/reliability.rst

 .. figure:: ../source/figures/beta_distribution.png
     :align: center

-The parametric model underestimates the returns to college, whereas the semiparametric MTE still fits the original curve pretty well.
+The parametric model underestimates the returns to college, whereas the semiparametric :math:`B^{MTE}` still fits the original curve pretty well.
 The latter makes no assumption on the functional form of the unobservables and, thus, is more flexible in estimating the parameter of interest when the assumption of joint normality is violated.
 Which model is superior depends on the context.
 In empirical applications, we recommend to examine both.